-Financial Aid Leave of Absence Policy - for Non-Traditional Students
+Financial Aid Leave of Absence Policy - for Non-Traditional Students courses, but may be requested while a class is in session.

-A leave of absence is a process designed to allow students to interrupt their academic program for a limited period of time without requiring them to reapply for admission to the University.
-During the period of the leave, the student is considered to be on active status with the University awaiting their return to study.
-A leave of absence is intended for future courses, but may be requested while a class is in session.
 However, a leave of absence is not the same as a request to withdraw from a single class.
 Students should not use the leave of absence policy to request a withdrawal from the class in which they are currently enrolled if the intent is to remain registered in the following course of the program.
 The University's course withdrawal policy, which allows a student to withdraw from a course prior to two-thirds completion of the course, should be pursued in that instance.